 Prescription medication has changed over time, but not all changes are for the better.
 Pharmaceutical companies have shifted the medical industry in ways that prioritize profits over patient health.

-If you’re looking for natural treatment options, you may wish to consult the Alternative to Meds Center, where medically trained physicians, naturopathic physicians, and nutritional psychiatry are fundamental pillars of mental health recovery.
-Naturopaths and holistic medical practitioners are trained to provide patients with the tools they need to acquire natural mental health.
-A naturopathic physician will work with you to find the root cause of your symptoms rather than prescribing potentially injurious drugs that can only temporarily mask symptoms, and in fact, sometimes even worsens them.
+If you’re looking for natural treatment options, you may wish to consult Alternative to Meds Center, where medically trained physicians, naturopathic physicians, and nutritional psychiatry are fundamental pillars of our programs for mental health recovery, safe medication withdrawal, and addiction treatment.
+Naturopaths and holistic medical practitioners are trained to provide patients with the tools they need to regain their natural mental health.
+A naturopathic physician will work with you to find the root cause of your symptoms rather than prescribing potentially injurious drugs that can only temporarily mask symptoms, and in fact, sometimes even worsen a person’s condition.
 We are here to help.
-Please call us at Alternative to Meds Center for more information on safe alternatives for natural mental health.
+Please call us at Alternative to Meds Center for more information on safe alternatives for natural mental health and how our inpatient programs may be the answer you have been looking for.

 This content has been reviewed and approved by a licensed physician.